anthfuller/F7-LAS/README.md

 F7-LAS is intentionally **opinionated** and will move through these stages as the implementation guide, control catalog, golden datasets, and CI hardening mature.

 ## 🌐 Overview
-F7-LAS (Fuller 7-Layer Agentic AI Security Framework) defines a **layered control model** for securing AI agents that can plan, reason, call tools, modify systems, and interact with enterprise environments.
+F7-LAS (Fuller 7-Layer Agentic AI Security Model) defines a **layered control model** for securing AI agents that can plan, reason, call tools, modify systems, and interact with enterprise environments.

 It provides:
 - A **7-layer control stack** (L1–L7)
 - A **supplemental supply-chain layer (Layer S)**
 - A **full implementation guide**, patterns, controls, and engineering checklists
-- A **vendor-neutral reference architecture**
+- A **vendor-neutral reference model**
 - A **CI-driven DevSecOps pipeline**

 > **Status:** v3.1 — Conceptual model stable, active engineering expansion.